CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

    ![](media/version-check.png "Lab Environment")

-1. After confirming the required tools are installed, next step is to register your subscription with Arc for Kubernetes.
+1. After confirming that the required tools are installed, the next step is to register your subscription with Arc for Kubernetes.

-1. Run the below commands to register the required Resource providers if not already registered.
+1. Run the below commands to register the required resource providers if not already registered.

    ```
    az provider register --namespace Microsoft.Kubernetes